-During the course of the monitoring, any traffic on a Dun & Bradstreet network or a Dun & Bradstreet-issued device may come into the scope of an investigation and as such may be examined as part of that investigation.
+During the course of the monitoring, any traffic on a Dun & Bradstreet network or a Dun & Bradstreetissued device may come into the scope of an investigation and as such may be examined as part of that investigation.
 Be aware that any information you create, send, receive, download or store on our systems is company property, and we reserve the right to monitor, review and disclose data as we deem appropriate, subject to applicable laws and regulations.
 You should not have any expectation of privacy when using Dun & Bradstreet resources, including email, instant messaging, voice, data, mobile and the Internet.

-- To view the Dun & Bradstreet Global Security policies on the Global Security Intranet site, click here. - To view the Dun & Bradstreet Privacy policies on the Privacy intranet site, click here.
+The Dun & Bradstreet Global Security policies can be found on the Company's intranet.
+The Dun & Bradstreet Privacy policies can be found on the Company's intranet.

 An employee gets an email from a coworker making fun of men.
-She wants to send it to a friend outside of Dun & Bradstreet who she thinks will also find it funny.
+She wants to send it to a friend outside Dun & Bradstreet who she thinks will also find it funny.
 Can she forward it on?